Is This Relationship Worth Fighting For — Or Is It Time to Let Go?

 I can hold whatever you bring.
 That's not a performance — it's the result of doing this work on myself, and with couples who were just as far gone as you might feel right now.

-The problem isn't your partner.
+The problem isn't the other person.
 It’s not entirely you either.

-Most couples arrive focused on their partner's behavior.
+Most people arrive focused on the other person’s behavior.
 What they leave with is something harder to come by — genuine curiosity about themselves.

 The conflict cycle you keep repeating isn't the problem.
 It's the portal.
 Inside it is every unfinished piece of personal history that never got resolved, now living in the space between you.
 What's on the other side is real compassion — for yourself, and eventually for each other.